- Books, Literature, and Writing»

 There were not very many people in the terminal tonight.
 The guy at the airline desk looked over his shoulder, then returned his gaze to me.

 There were a few other very patient people waiting on those lousy chairs.
 It was kinda dim.
-It was hard to make them out, but there were few snoring.
+Hard to make them out.
+Snores all around.

 "What is this?
 One of those cash offers to shut-up – or take a later flight?" he asked the guy.